Product Carbon Footprint

 Cradle-to-Gate: This measures the total CO2e emissions from the extraction of raw materials and distribution through to the manufacturing of the finished product, i.e. up to the manufacturer’s exit gate.
 This usually applies to B2B products.

-Cradle-to-Grave: This measure extends the reporting to include, distribution to a customer, emissions in use and finally disposal and/or recycling.
-This is the most difficult option as post sales data is the hardest to come by.
+Cradle-to-Grave: This version extends the reporting to include, distribution to a customer, emissions in use and finally disposal and/or recycling.
+This is the most difficult option to measure as post sales data is the hardest to come by.
 This mainly applies to B2C products.

 2. Who requires it?

 Currently, it is primarily major players in the chemicals industry (such as BASF) and the construction industry, which require that their suppliers provide PCFs.
-However, recently some local authorities have requested them for equipment purchases.
+However, recently some local authorities have requested PCFs for some equipment purchases.
 Whilst still not widespread, it is indicative of the direction of travel.

 3. Measurement can be difficult

-The product carbon footprint of an office chair is far easier to calculate than that of a car.
+The number of components in an office chair makes it’s PCF far easier to calculate than that of a car.
 Each element of the value chain has to be identified and the emissions for each part calculated.
 This can be done in a number of ways.

 Secondly, there are databases which provide estimated emissions figures for various types of products.
-There is a cost ca range from €300 and up to access them.
+The costs range from €300 and up, to access them.
 A fair estimate for Cradle-to-Gate emissions is possible.

 Thirdly, if the product is simple, the UK Government’s factors can be used to calculate a reasonable estimate of Cradle-to-Gate emissions.
 Currently, this approach should satisfy many customers, particularly if the supplier is an SME.
 However, it may not be acceptable in the long-term.
 In the near future there is likely to be a range of simple applications or spreadsheet tools to estimate product carbon footprints.
 Aimed mainly at SME and industry specific, they should improve accuracy, whilst still being affordable.